dbs-sticky/OnlyRSS/markdown/product-management.md

 ## Examples

 Ok, so what has all this technology monitoring done for me as a Product Manager?
 Or better still, how has it benefited my users?
-Good question, and what better way to answer than with examples.
+Good question, and what better way to answer than with examples?

 ### The Web Share API